 Geochemistry and Geochronology

 Modern isotope analytics allows insight into formation processes of rocks and geochemical reservoirs, e.g., origin and evolution of the earliest terrestrial atmosphere.
 Measuring rare isotopes of the noble gas xenon is enhanced by multi collector mass spectrometry.

 Dust detectors on board space probes like "Cassini" study cosmic dust in the solar system (SPIEGEL online).
 Cosmic particles are also found in deep sea sediments.

-Heidelberg Ion Probe ⇒
+Heidelberg Ion Probe (HIP) ⇒